computer science Alumni Spotlight

-In the spring of 2008, I received a Bachelor of Arts degree with a major in Computer Studies and a minor in Art.
+In the spring of 2008, I received a Bachelor of Arts degree with a major in computer studies and a minor in art.
 SXU has provided me with so many life opportunities.
-The most important thing SXU provided me with was the ability meet my beautiful wife Katie Epps (Eskridge) who graduated from Saint Xavier with an Elementary Education major and a Music minor.
+The most important thing SXU provided me with was the ability meet my beautiful wife Katie who graduated from Saint Xavier with an elementary education major and a music minor.
 She has been a first grade teacher now for six years.
 While attending SXU, I was involved in a lot of different activities.
 All of these different activities helped me develop socially, advanced my personal skills and career goals.
 All of my professors did their best to help me through my journey.
 Of course, the professors in the computer science department are my favorites.
 I admire Dr. Appel, Dr. Mehta and Dr. Fricker for being of great support to me throughout the years.

 In 2011, I received my Master of Science in human computer interaction from DePaul University.
 I am currently working for a small consultant company as a senior business analyst.
 I have a small company that I run in my free time providing technical solutions for small businesses.
 I am also a teaching my first course this semester at SXU.
 I am extremely excited to bring my knowledge and experience to the classroom.
 Walking around campus and talking to students I see a lot positive and great improvements.